Professor-G/MicroLIA/README.md

 # LIA

-LIA is an open source program for detecting microlensing events in wide-field surveys — it’s currently adapted for single lens detection only.
+LIA is an open-source program for detecting microlensing events in wide-field surveys — it’s currently adapted for single lens detection only.
 The program first computes 47 statistical features from the lightcurve (mag+magerr), after which it applies a Principal Component Analysis (PCA) for feature dimensionality reduction.
 These PCA features are then run through a Random Forest ensemble to classify the lightcurve as either a microlensing event, a variable source, a cataclysmic variable (CV), or a constant source displaying no variability.
 We’ve adapted the code for use across any wide-field survey, and as such, a training set with adaptive cadence must first be created.

 # Creating Training Data & Constructing Models